Al Atkinson

-Allen Edward Atkinson (born July 28, 1943) is a former American football linebacker who played in the American Football League (AFL) and the National Football League (NFL).
+Allen Edward Atkinson (born July 28, 1943) is an American former professional football player who was a linebacker in the American Football League (AFL) and the National Football League (NFL).
 He played high school ball at Monsignor Bonner High School.
-He played college football at Villanova University, where he was a lineman.
+He played college football for the Villanova Wildcats as a lineman.
 He played professionally in the AFL for the New York Jets from 1965 through 1969; then for the NFL Jets 1970 through 1974.
-He was a member of the Jets' 1968 World Championship team, and an American Football League All-Star in 1968.
+He was a member of the Jets' 1968 World Championship team, and an AFL All-Star in 1968.